-Counterparty : CP ALL Public Company Limited ("the Company") and sub-licensees specified in the Contract.

-Contract period : The contract terminates when the Area License Agreement between the

-Company and 7-Eleven, Inc. ends or there are grounds for termination as

-: (1) A fixed entry fee Compensation

-(2) A monthly fee equal to a fixed percentage of the total monthly sales
+Counterparty : CP ALL Public Company Limited ("the Company") and sub-licensees Contract period : The contract terminates when the Area License Agreement between the Company and 7-Eleven, Inc. ends or there are grounds for termination as specified in the Contract.
+Compensation : (1) A fixed entry fee (2) A monthly fee equal to a fixed percentage of the total monthly sales